-- 1. All exam reviews will be conducted in a professional manner.
-Any student who becomes argumentative or disruptive may be excused from the review session. - 2.
-Exam reviews may or may not be conducted.
-If a review of an exam is conducted, then the manner in which it is carried out is at the discretion of the instructor(s) teaching the course. - 3.
+- 1. Exam reviews may or may not be conducted.
+If a review of an exam is conducted, then the manner in which it is carried out is at the discretion of the instructor(s) teaching the course. - 2.
+All exam reviews will be conducted in a professional manner.
+Any student who becomes argumentative or disruptive may be excused from the review session. - 3.
 Students who have not taken the exam are not allowed to attend the exam review. - 4.
 Students may choose not to attend an exam review.
 If the student chooses not to attend, then the student will forfeit any additional points or grade changes after the review is completed. - 5.
 The exam review is conducted by the course instructor or a faculty designee.
 The review is usually held within two weeks after the exam.
 The course coordinator will set the review date and time. - 6.
-Students participating in the exam review must abide by the following rules: - a) No pencils or pens are allowed on the desk top during the review. - b) Exam score sheets may or may not be returned to those students who are present.
+Students participating in the exam review must abide by the following rules: - a) No pencils or pens are allowed on the desktop during the review. - b) Exam score sheets may or may not be returned to those students who are present.
 Returning answer sheets is at the discretion of the instructor. - c) Test booklets may or may not be given to students.
 If booklets are given to the student, then there will be no writing during the review. - d) Cell phones or smart devices of any type are prohibited during an exam review and may be collected beforehand by the instructor. - 7.
 Any discrepancy in the exam grade must be discussed with the instructor immediately after the test review or at a time designated by the instructor. - 8.
 If a discrepancy in scoring is found by the instructor, then adjustments will be made to all affected students' grades. - 9.
 Any and all grade changes are at the discretion of the course coordinator/instructor. - 10.
 No changes to the exam grade will occur until after the review is completed. - 11.
 If extenuating circumstances prevent a student from attending a scheduled exam review, then the student must notify the instructor before the exam review date.
 The student may then request an appointment to discuss his or her status consideration.
 There will be no make-up exam reviews.